 - you are in despair because every name that you want to choose is already taken,

 - You want to start a new blog and are looking for ideas to name it.

-On the Internet you will find a lot of domain name generators.
+On the Internet, you will find a lot of domain name generators.
 Use some of them but don’t get attached to just one.
-It will be enough if you enter ‘free domain name generator’ in your browser.
+It will be enough if you enter the ‘free domain name generator’ in your browser.

 9. Register your new domain name

 When you find a perfect domain name, make sure you register it so that no one has the opportunity to do it before you.

 There are two ways to do it:

 - If you don’t plan to create a webpage, you may register just your domain name – this way you will be sure that no one will take it before you (at least during the time for which you registered your domain name).

 - However, if you want to start your webpage immediately and start blogging, you may do it by buying your domain together with hosting.
-All necessary information are available here: how to start a blog.
+All necessary information is available here: how to start a blog.

 Read the article ‘what is blogging‘ to learn more.

 Choosing the right domain name is not an easy task.
 It is one of the most difficult moments when you are creating a blog.
-Looking for this one, unique name may take a lot of time, so prepare yourself and don’t get discouraged.
+Looking for this one, the unique name may take a lot of time, so prepare yourself and don’t get discouraged.

-Everyone wants to make the best choice, and to be recognised and successful, that much is clear.
+Everyone wants to make the best choice and to be recognized and successful, that much is clear.
 To be honest, you never know whether your domain name will conquer the hearts of the users, but don’t worry about it.